 We've led hundreds of searches.
 We've also been executive directors and board chairs so we understand what makes nonprofits and nonprofit searches succeed.
 An executive transition is an opportunity to take stock of your organization and understand why your director is leaving.
 We can help you identify and come to agreement about the leadership needs you have going forward.
 We know the nonprofit community so we can help you recruit strategically and effectively.
 We'll lead an in-depth process to evaluate applicants, engage staff appropriately, and be sure everyone is treated in the most professional way possible.
 We'll help you use your time efficiently and effectively, in a way that helps both you and the top candidates evaluate if this is the right position for them.
 Even candidates who are not selected often comment that they feel honored and rspected by the process.

 A search generally takes three to four months.
 Make sure that time is well organized and productive.
 Your staff and your new director will be grateful.

 The P2P team helped us keep a pace that met our timeline and followed a methodology that was do-able and made sense.

 Our coach has been an integral part of my early success as an executive director, especially in helping me and our new board chair develop our relationship.

-Whether you need specific information or helping thinking through a staff, board, program or systems problem, we can provide one-on-one consulting help.
-Decades of learning community experience and hands-on nonprofit leadership have equipped us to provide the individualized help you need.
+Whether you need help thinking through staff, board, program or systems problems, or you want to join a group of Executive Director Peers, we can help EDs level up their skills and abilities.
+Decades of learning community experience and hands-on nonprofit leadership have equipped us to facilitate the conversations that will help you move forward.
 A short phone conversation can help us determine if this makes sense as a way for you to tackle challenges you may be facing.